Short answer. Use

 over LTE.
 Typed gemini, asked for a fast read of a Python

-module we had not opened in a month, and let it draft a summary against the
+module we had not opened in a month, and let it draft a summary against a

-accepted the plan, and watched Claude land a careful diff that touched three files
+flagged, accepted the plan, and watched Claude land a careful diff that touched

-and added a missing test.
-Gemini for the fast read, Claude for the careful change,
+three files and added a missing test.
+Gemini for the fast read, Claude for the

-Cosyra was the shell.
-That is the workflow the two tools and a phone screen converge
+careful change, Cosyra was the shell.
+That is the workflow the two tools and a

-to once you stop pretending the phone has to be a laptop.
-And after 2026-06-18
+phone screen converge to once you stop pretending the phone has to be a laptop.

 Related guides